dragsbruh/ruider/README.md

 $
 ```

-**NOTE:** This command deletes invalid entries in history file, like when you delete mangas.
+**NOTE:** This command deletes invalid entries in the history file, like when you delete mangas.

 ```shell
 $ ruider -l